GPlates/GPlates/doc-python-api/sample-code/pygplates_find_average_area_and_subducting_boundary_proportion_of_topologies.rst

     import pygplates

-    # Load one or more rotation files into a rotation model.
-    rotation_model = pygplates.RotationModel('rotations.rot')

-    # Load the topological features (can be plate polygons and/or deforming networks).
+    # Create a topological model from our topological features (can be plate polygons and/or deforming networks)
-    topology_features = pygplates.FeatureCollection('topologies.gpml')
+    # and rotation file(s).
+    topological_model = pygplates.TopologicalModel('topologies.gpml', 'rotations.rot')

     # Our geological times will be from 0Ma to 'num_time_steps' Ma (inclusive) in 1 My intervals.
     num_time_steps = 140